andyblight/this-day-in-history/readme.txt

 === This Day In History ===
-Contributors: BrokenCrust, Andy Blight.
+Contributors: BrokenCrust, AndyBlight.
 Tags: history, today in history, on this day, this day in history, birthday, events, thought, word, of the day Requires at least: 4.4
 Tested up to: 6.8.2
-Stable tag: 3.9.0
+Stable tag: 3.10.2.
 License: GPLv2 or later

 This "On This Day" plugin allows you to enter historic or future events and display them via the included widget and shortcodes.